-The quarter's tuition, required fees, cafeteria meal plan, and rent plus any previous balance and less any awarded financial aid are paid before the student receives financial clearance for registration.
-Students and/or parents are billed for variable charges (such as bookstore and other campus purchases and additional meals beyond the student's meal plan) as those charges are incurred.
-International overseas students are expected to use the Regular Payment Plan.
+The quarter's estimated expenses (tuition, required fees, cafeteria meal plan, rent, estimated books and other expenses) plus any previous balance and less any awarded financial aid are paid before the student receives financial clearance for the new term.

+Students and/or parents are billed for actual charges as those charges are incurred.

+International (other than Canadian) students are expected to use the Regular Payment Plan.